usagi917/veoapp/README.md

 ## 🎨 How to Use

 1. **Upload an Image**: Click the upload area and select an image (PNG, JPG, HEIC up to 20MB).
 Note: HEIC preview may not display in some browsers but upload works.
+Server converts HEIC/HEIF to JPEG automatically (requires `sharp`).
 2. **Write Your Prompt**: Describe what you want to happen in the video
 3. **Choose Aspect Ratio**: Select 16:9 for landscape or 9:16 for portrait
 4. **Generate Video**: Click the "Generate Video" button and wait for the magic!